xpepper/agentic-tdd/README.md

 5. The Refactorer Agent improves code quality while keeping tests passing
 6. The cycle repeats until the kata requirements are fulfilled or max cycles reached

-Each step is committed to git, creating a clear history of the development process.
+Each step is committed to git with meaningful, conventional commit messages, creating a clear history of the development process.
 Files are named dynamically based on the kata content to make them more meaningful.

 ## Example Output